Humanizr/Humanizer/readme.md

 "Long text to truncate".Truncate(10, "---") => "Long te---"
 ```

 The default truncation strategy, `Truncator.FixedLength`, is to truncate the input string to a specific length, including the truncation string length.
-There are two more truncator strategies available: one for a fixed number of (alpha-numerical) characters and one for a fixed number of words.
-To use a specific truncator when truncating, the two `Truncate` methods shown in the previous examples both have an overload that allow you to specify the `ITruncator` instance to use for the truncation.
-Here are examples on how to use the three provided truncators:
+There are three more truncator strategies available: one for a fixed number of (alpha-numerical) characters, one for a fixed number of words and one for right justified fixed length.
+To use a specific truncator when truncating, the three `Truncate` methods shown in the previous examples all have an overload that allow you to specify the `ITruncator` instance to use for the truncation.
+Here are examples on how to use the four provided truncators:

 ```c#
 "Long text to truncate".Truncate(10, Truncator.FixedLength) => "Long text…"